tariqc80/flyspy/README.md

 ## Usage

-Embed `FlySpy.Spy` into the struct you have methods that you wish to spy on.
+Embed `FlySpy.Spy` into the struct that has methods to spy on.
 Then construct the spy struct using `flyspy.New()`

 Example
 ```